jelly-beam/otp-macos/README.md

 It was initially created to support macOS on <https://github.com/erlef/setup-beam> builds.

-We aim to build all Erlang versions (at most one every 2 hours - for all OS versions) starting from Erlang/OTP 24, as per `kerl`'s listing, and targeting macOS for the versions supported by GitHub Actions (11, 12, and 13, at the time of this writing).
+We aim to build all Erlang versions (at most one every 2 hours - for all OS versions) starting from Erlang/OTP 25.1, and targeting macOS for the versions supported by GitHub Actions (12, 13, and 14 at the time of this writing).

 We also aim to build from `master` and `maint`, nightly, mostly to allow consumers to be on the edge, but also to test potential upcoming issues with the image build/release pipeline.
 These